maxprokopiev/maxprokopiev.github.com/_posts/2013-02-28-clojure-docs.markdown

 tag: clojure
 ---

-What is the first thing you do, when you discover new language you want to try?
-Let me guess - you'll open new browser tab and google for it.
-Eventually you'll end up on the official site then you'll search for "getting started" tutorial in the docs section.
+What is the first thing you do, when you discover a new language you want to try?
+Let me guess - you'll open a new browser tab and google for it.
+Eventually you'll end up on the official site searching for "getting started" tutorial in the docs section.
 On Clojure [official site][site] it says "download and unzip Clojure".
 Wait, download and unzip?
 Where is info about my favorite package manager?
 Why there is only one sentence about [leiningen][lein]?

 There are [many][so] [questions][so2] on stackoverflow from ubuntu users trying to get ubuntu via apt-get or something.
 I think many problems would be solved if starters go first to this [getting started article][start] on community driven [documentation site][doc] for Clojure.
 This article is great for newbies.